-What does an NEA Big Read grant entail?
+What types of programs or initiatives does the NEA Big Read grant support?

-NEA Big Read supports organizations across the country in developing community-wide reading programs which encourage reading and participation by diverse audiences.
+NEA Big Read supports nonprofit and community organizations across the country in developing community-wide reading programs that encourage reading and participation by diverse audiences.
 These programs include activities such as author readings, book discussions, art exhibits, lectures, film series, music or dance events, theatrical performances, panel discussions, and other events and activities related to the community’s chosen book.
 Activities focus on one book from the NEA Big Read library.

 What do organizations receive if they are selected to participate in the NEA Big Read?

 Selected organizations receive grants ranging from $5,000 to $20,000 to support their NEA Big Read projects.
-In addition, the NEA offers online content for each reading selection, such as reader’s resources and audio interviews with the authors.
+In addition, the National Endowment for the Arts offers online content for each reading selection.

 Prior to starting their projects, NEA Big Read grant recipients participate in a series of online activities to prepare them to host and promote the NEA Big Read in their communities.
 Online presentations include grant award management, strategies for hosting effective book discussions, and question-and-answer sessions featuring past NEA Big Read grantees and experts on a wide variety of topics.